sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 Unity doesn't support the C# null coalescing operator (`?`), but we can code up our own, kind of.

+Problem:
+Solution: Logging.
+Disclaimer: Use AR Foundation Remote or Unity Remote, and the Editor as much as possible!!
+Debug your running game in scene view!
+Use a debugger!

 ## Add obvious missing C# language features using black magic

 Especially if you don't like writing unit tests, you should try to make it as painless as possible to write one.